tidwall/evio/README.md

 }
 ```

-The only event being used is `Data`, which fires when the server receives input data from a client.
+Here the only event being used is `Data`, which fires when the server receives input data from a client.
-The exact same input data is then being returned through the output return value, which is sent back to the client.
+The exact same input data is then passed through the output return value, which is sent back to the client.

 Connect to the echo server: